craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 You have spent your life before adventure

 You gain +2 to your Wisdom Score and +1 to your Charisma Score.
-You are proficient in the...
+You are proficient in the Nature and Religion Skills.
 You know ...

 In addition,